Band Pass Filter

 Ken has allowed space on the PCB to mount 16mm pots directly on the PCB.
 There are two sets of holes to allow mounting at two different centers.
 Pots can be mounted off board if preferred or required (see below).

 IMPORTANT: In the first version of the PCB, the on-board resonance pot is wired as a "band width" control, i.e. in reverse to a standard resonance control.
-Rev 1 boards have this pot reversed, so that it behaves as a standard resonance pot.
-Pot centers are now at 1 inch.
+On all later boards this pot has been reversed, so that it behaves as a standard resonance pot.
+Pot centers are now all on 1 inch pitch.

-For the frequency pot I have specified a log pot on the PCB itself, though a linear pot will actually give a better response.
-It is specified as a C taper on the original diagram, which according to info just to hand, is a reverse audio (anti-log) taper in Japan.
+A log pot is specified for the for the [FREQUENCY] pot on the PCB itself, though a linear pot will actually give a better response.
+It is specified as a C taper on the original diagram which has a reverse audio (anti-log) taper.

 Three BPF boards and a mixer cascaded to make a triple parallel filter.
 (The mixer PCB is slightly narrower than pictured.)